-Altering basic software and application software installed in shared Information Equipment such as computers for Nagoya University Information Media Education System without permission of the system administrator is prohibited.
+Altering basic software (hereinafter referred to as "OS") and application software installed in shared Information Equipment such as computers for Nagoya University Information Media Education System without permission of the system administrator is prohibited.
 It is also prohibited to install software, such as operating system or application software, in any Information Equipment without authorization.